Lindsay J.K. Nichols | October 1, 2019

 Not Sure if You’re Contemporary Enough for Modern Giving?

-Our Modern Giving option is just the latest in our portfolio of giving and engagement technology paired with service and support.
+Our Modern Giving option is just one of four solutions in our portfolio of giving and engagement technology paired with service and support.
 If an employer wants to offer giving, engagement, donation matching, and everything in between, we have a comprehensive giving solution that grows with the employer and program.
-America’s Charities powered by Causecast offers endless giving opportunities—not just payroll deduction, but offline giving, credit card, PayPal, international giving, crowdfunding, individual and team volunteering, corporate printmaking, in-kind giving, matching gifts, disaster recovery, ready-to-use cause campaigns, VIP rewards, and more.
+America’s Charities Engage CSR solution offers endless giving opportunities—not just payroll deduction, but offline giving, credit card, PayPal, international giving, crowdfunding, individual and team volunteering, corporate grantmaking, in-kind giving, matching gifts, disaster recovery, VIP rewards, and more.
 This all-in-one solution is personal and interactive, with built-in storytelling and sharing functionality, volunteer event check-in, a personalized and company-branded interface and more.

 For those who want to start simple, we also offer our Simply Giving solution, which offers an easy-to-use, branded interface and convenient ways to give.
 Real-time analytics help employers capture and track campaign results, and we offer out-of-the-box resources, templates, best practice guides, and charity stories and impact statements to help an employer get a new program up and running quickly, or inject new life into an existing program.